orbisgis/lczexplore/docs/articles/joss/paper.md

 To compare the two loaded LCZ classifications, use the `compareLCZ` function.

-- The `sf1` and `column1` arguments allow to specify the sf dataset of the first map, and the column in which the LCZ levels are stored (same for `sf2` and `column2`),
+- the `sf1` and `column1` arguments allow to specify the sf dataset of the first map, and the column in which the LCZ levels are stored (same for `sf2` and `column2`),
 - the `wf1` and `wf2` arguments take strings to specify the workflows used to produce the input data.
-The `location` argument allows to name the area of interest covered by input datasets.
-These arguments will be parsed in the legends of the graphics and the name of potential csv output files,
+- The `location` argument allows to name the area of interest covered by input datasets.
+The 3 previous arguments will be parsed in the legends of the graphics (except if `title` is specified) and the name of potential csv output files,
 - when `exWrite=TRUE`, the data computed to create the confusion matrix will be written in a csv file in the working directory,
 - if `saveG=TRUE`, the four plots created by the function will be written in a png file in the working directory.

 ```r
 # Compare how the BDTopo and the OpenStreetMap Data produce different classifications.
 # The outputs are stored in a list.